SteelCompendium/data-rules-md-dse/Classes By Level/Troubadour/8th Level Features.md

 ###### Radical Fantasia

-*𝅘𝅥𝅮♪Viras, my Viras, will you hold their hands as they cryyy-aaaiigh?♪*
+*𝅘𝅥𝅮♪Viras, my Viras, will you hold their hands as they cryyy—aaaiigh?♪*

 | **Area, Magic, Performance** |                         **No action** |
 | ---------------------------- | ------------------------------------: |